microsoft/PowerPlatformConnectors/independent-publisher-connectors/JiraSearch/readme.md

 ## Known Issues and Limitations
 All listed issues with the Microsoft supplied Jira connector apply.
 Consult the Known Issues section at https://docs.microsoft.com/en-us/connectors/jira/

+Pay attention to the hostname parameter.
+You just specify the name of your Jira instance (ie mycompany).
+You do NOT use a fully qualified domain name (eg mycompany.atlassian.com)

 ## Frequently Asked Questions

 ## Deployment Instructions